fabianfett/swift-lambda-runtime/README.md

 - [`aws-sdk-swift`](https://github.com/swift-aws/aws-sdk-swift) A community driven effort.
 The [TodoList example](https://github.com/fabianfett/swift-lambda-runtime/tree/master/Examples/TodoAPIGateway) uses this sdk to [query DynamoDB](https://github.com/fabianfett/swift-lambda-runtime/blob/master/Examples/TodoAPIGateway/Sources/TodoService/DynamoTodoStore.swift).
 - [`smoke-aws`](https://github.com/amzn/smoke-aws) An Amazon (not AWS 😉) driven effort.
 Please be aware that this sdk does not return `EventLoopFuture`s.
 Therefore integrating may be a little tricky.
 Not tested.

+### Logging

+If you want to log something inside your lambda you can use the [`logger` property](https://github.com/fabianfett/swift-lambda-runtime/blob/master/Sources/LambdaRuntime/Context.swift#L15) on the `Context` class.
+The `logger` is based on [`swift-log`](https://github.com/apple/swift-log) and should for this reason be compatible with lot's of other server-side Swift projects.
+By default the [RequestId is exposed](https://github.com/fabianfett/swift-lambda-runtime/blob/master/Sources/LambdaRuntime/Context.swift#L21) as metadata.
+An example can be found [here](https://github.com/fabianfett/swift-lambda-runtime/blob/master/Examples/URLRequestWithSession/Sources/URLRequestWithSession/main.swift).

+### EventLoop

+The EventLoop, on which your function is executed, can be accessed via the [`eventLoop` property](https://github.com/fabianfett/swift-lambda-runtime/blob/master/Sources/LambdaRuntime/Context.swift#L16) on the `Context` class.
+An example can be found [here](https://github.com/fabianfett/swift-lambda-runtime/blob/master/Examples/URLRequestWithSession/Sources/URLRequestWithSession/main.swift).

 ## Contributing

 Please feel welcome and encouraged to contribute to swift-lambda-runtime.
 The current version of swift-lambda-runtime has a long way to go before being ready for production use and help is always welcome.